Shared Image Galleries overview

 Yes.
 There are 3 scenarios based on the types of images you may have.

 Scenario 1: If you have a managed image, then you can create an image definition and image version from it.
-For more information, see Migrate from a managed image to an image version using the Azure CLI or PowerShell.
+For more information, see Create and image definition and an image version.

 Scenario 2: If you have an unmanaged image, you can create a managed image from it, and then create an image definition and image version from it.